AngryR4v3n/blog/_posts/2025-01-11-fledge-and-uns--A-quick-and-easy-implementation.md

 Such structures are not uncommon, a similar "tree" can be seen OPC-UA servers.

-One benefit of UNS is that contrary to the more traditional approach, we can easily implement fan-out pattern.
+One benefit of UNS is that contrary to the more traditional approach, we can easily implement fan-out pattern from it, therefore giving us a global access to all relevant pieces of information, so each service can access it directly through the MQTT broker.

 ## Implementing the UNS in Fledge
 ### Setting up Fledge
 I highly recommend the [dockerized version](https://fledge-iot.readthedocs.io/en/latest/quick_start/installing.html#using-docker-containerizer-to-install-fledge)
-After starting the container, head to localhost:8082
+After starting the container, head to ``http://localhost:8082``

 On the admin panel you will see two sections that will be relevant for this instructable:
  1. South - Data relative to the assets.